Peak everything is bullshit – how about peak idiots

 The new/old crap raining down on us in truckloads is the “Peak everything” fallacy brought forward by the author Richard Heinberg in a new book.
 Richard wants us to believe that as the 20th century was a century of growth, the 21st would have to be a century of decline.

-He says that the world is running out of everything we need from the planet.
-Oil, coal, food, metals, space, air, water and whatever else is coming to mind that is securing the survival of the human (and many other) species becomes scarce and consequently impossible to get.
-At superficial review (not even skin deep) it seems to make a hell of a lot of sense.
+He says the world is running out of everything we need from the planet.
+Oil, coal, food, metals, space, air, water, and whatever else is coming to mind securing the survival of the human (and many other) species becomes scarce and consequently impossible to get.
+It seems to make a lot of sense at superficial review (not even skin deep).
 However, do the facts on the ground support this foolish claim?

 In the end, the public has a simple and incredibly seducing formula to deal with.
 If there is just a certain saleable amount of something and if one keeps taking away from that pile, it will end up exhausted.
 In the protagonist’s mind, we are sucking this planet dry and then we will wither and die and the planet with us.